In a classic software development approach, one kind of person writes the spec, another writes the code and a third...

 Break down barriers to collaboration

-A performance-obsessed culture in the workplace is often the first barrier to collaboration.
+A performance-obsessed culture in the workplace is often the barrier to collaboration.
 People worry about getting their own work done to garner top standing for promotions and other accolades.
 A competitive environment provides workers with a negative incentive against sharing or helping their peers.

-Even if management actively promotes collaboration in software development teams, you still must get workers to shift mindsets; at first, some might still spend more time on looking smart than moving a project forward.
+Even if management actively promotes collaboration in software development teams, you still must get workers to shift mindsets; at , some might still spend more time on looking smart than moving a project forward.
 There need to be incentives to work together, without going too far as to encourage groupthink.
 If critical thinking falls by the wayside, collaboration that has been fostered could end up being used for software that doesn't really solve a problem or meet customers' needs.

 Keep the end user happy